eyereasoner/rdfsurfaces-tests/README.md

    - Test produces `<urn:example:test> <urn:example:is> true .`
    - Test throws an inference fuse and the test file has the `:FAIL.n3s` extension (e.g. `mytest:FAIL.n3s`)
 - For a test to be skipped (e.g. work in progress) use the `:SKIP.n3s` extension (e.g. `myother:SKIP.n3s`)

+## Config

+- test_dir : directory with test files
+- test_ext : which file extensions to test
+- history : activate the history of previous runs
+  - history.path : path to history file
+  - history.size : size of history
+- eye : configuration of the `lib/eye.js` reasoner
+- latar : configuration of the `lib/latar.js` reasoner
+- tension : configuration of the `lib/tension.js` reasoner

 ## Contributors